kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### Appendix B to Part 151

-There is set forth below an itemization of typical eligible and ineligible items of site preparation as covered by §151.75 of this chapter:
+There is set forth below an itemization of typical eligible and ineligible items of site preparation as covered by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.75   Preparation of site.|§151.75]] of this chapter:

 ### Typical Eligible Items